slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Peers are the best judging ideas.
 Managers are the worse because they are outcome attached: they will regret more a false positive than a false negative.

 <!--
-- Creativity is linked to autonomy.
-- Moments of originality and moments of conformity.
-- Play is a gateway to possibility.
-Einstein called play the essential feature of productive thought.

 > *'Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise.' -- John Tukey*
 -->